 Our intention is to have runners off the course by 3:00 PM.
 That allows 8 hours to finish the course (about 15:30 min/mile).
 Cutoffs will be enforced beginning at aid station #2 at mile 11.2.
 Exact cutoff times will be posted on the website.

 Entry fee for the 2019 race will be $95, and now includes the shuttle to the start and from the finish.
+NO REFUNDS.
 Registration opens at midnight on April 1 and closes at 11:59 pm on April 7, and your registration fee will only be charged if you are selected to run, i.e. you win the lottery.
 The lottery will be held the following week.

 People who qualify for bypassing the lottery this year must still register during the window and pay the registration fee.

 More important stuff